Keyword Commands in Bot Builder

 Creating a Keyword Command

-Add the words or phrases that your chatbot will respond to.
+Enter a title then add the words and/or phrases your chatbot will respond to.
 You can add multiple keywords or phrases by separating them with commas or by using the tab button.

 Remember, what you enter has to exactly match what your users will type.
 For example, if you think that users might type ‘drink’ or ‘drinks’ you should enter both words here.

-After typing the Message Copy, you can optionally add a Call-to-Action button.
+After typing the message copy, you can add an optional Call-to-Action button.